5 strategies for an effective leadership development plan

 What is a leadership development plan?

-A leadership development plan is as it sounds, it is a document that highlights the skills needed for an individual to become a better letter.
+A leadership development plan highlights the skills needed for an individual to become a better leader.
 The plan includes efforts to increase leadership competencies and prepare a person for a management role.

 How do you write a leadership development plan?